 Brame et Lorenceau will include this work in their forthcoming Fantin-Latour catalogue raisonné des peintures et pastels.

-Marcel Proust, in his novel Temps retrouvé, the final volume of his monumental A la recherche du temps perdu, described his fictional painter Elstir as "the artist who is cited by connoisseurs today as our leading flower-painter, superior to even Fantin-Latour" (A. Mayor and T. Kilmartin, trans., The Past Regained, London, 1981, p.
+Marcel Proust, in his novel Le temps retrouvé, the final volume of his monumental A la recherche du temps perdu, described his fictional painter Elstir as "the artist who is cited by connoisseurs today as our leading flower-painter, superior even to Fantin-Latour" (trans.
+A. Mayor and T. Kilmartin, The Past Regained, London, 1981, p.
 34).
-Writing some twenty years after Fantin's death, Proust was secure in the knowledge that Fantin's reputation was such that even his readers among a later generation would know of the painter's fame—and, as time would prove, many more down to the present day.
+Writing some twenty years after Fantin's death, Proust was secure in the knowledge that Fantin-Latour's reputation was such that even his readers among a later generation would know of the painter's fame—and, as time would prove, many more down to the present day.